Alcohol consumption in Ireland

 However, revenue data do not account for home-brewed alcohol or alcohol consumed in Ireland that may have been bought outside the Republic of Ireland, including cross-border alcohol sales.
 Per capita consumption figures also do not account for alcohol consumed by Irish people while abroad and alcohol consumed by visitors to Ireland is not subtracted from Revenue figures.
 Per capita consumption figures may therefore be likely to be an underestimation of the true amount of alcohol consumed by Irish adults.

 Per capita consumption also includes those who abstain from alcohol, as this rate is based on all adults aged 15 years+ in Ireland.
 Therefore, when abstainers are excluded from survey data, alcohol consumption among those who have consumed alcohol in the past year is likely to increase.
-For instance, most recent figures available from 2016 for drinkers only per capita consumption in Ireland are 14.5 litres
+For instance, the most recent figures available from 2016 for drinkers only per capita consumption in Ireland are 14.5 litres

 Per capita alcohol consumption is based on all adults aged 15 years and over in Ireland, this rate of consumption includes those who abstain from consuming alcohol.
 Data from the 2023 Healthy Ireland Survey indicates that 30% of adults in Ireland aged 15 years and over had not consumed alcohol in the previous 12 months.
 When abstainers (n=1,281,000 according to the 2023 Healthy Ireland Survey) are excluded, alcohol consumption among drinkers aged 15 years and over increases to 14.1 litres of pure alcohol per person in 2023.
 This is considerably more than the Department of Health’s stated aim to reduce per capita alcohol consumption in Ireland to 9.1 litres.